Increase 3 times your chances of landing an offer Register ×

 This game is distinct from the others in testing your emotional ability rather than cognitive capacity.
 You are presented with a photo of a person’s face and a piece of text describing an emotive situation.
 Based on this, you have to decide which emotion the person is feeling.
 Things are made more difficult by the face in the photo seeming to express very different emotions to what would be expected based on the text.

-As discussed, an intentional feature of “gamified” assessments is that they are harder for candidates to prep for.
+An intentional feature of “gamified” assessments like Pymetrics or the McKinsey Solve assessment is that they are harder for candidates to prep for.
 Specifically, they are notably harder to simulate in order to practice - after all, it’s a lot easier for a third party to generate PDFs of multiple-choice test papers than it is to build a series of video games.
-Games are supposed to prevent candidates gaming the system, as it were.
+Games are supposed to prevent candidates from gaming the system, as it were.

 Don’t worry though - there is still a lot you can do to prepare in general and MCC has you covered for practice material in particular.